 Protective gloves, like dish gloves

 The recipe is simple.
 Mix one tablespoon of baking soda into one cup of water, and stir it together until it's thoroughly mixed.

 Grab an old toothbrush, dip it in your baking soda cleaner, and start scrubbing the terminals.
 This will take a little bit of elbow grease and you’ll need to continuously clean off the toothbrush as you work.
 Clean the terminals thoroughly, until all of the buildup has been removed.
 Do not put the toothbrush back in the bathroom!

 After you’ve removed all of the corrosion and dirt from the terminals, give the battery a quick rinse.
 Fill up a spray bottle with a bit of water and spray down the terminals.
 If you don’t have a spray bottle, you can also wipe everything down with a damp rag.
 Then, use another rag to dry the terminals completely.

 Once the terminals are dry, dab a bit of petroleum jelly onto them.
 This will lubricate them, help prevent further corrosion, and help strengthen the connection.
 Reattach the positive and negative cables, and you’re all set!
 Be careful, too much petroleum jelly can cause a poor connection.

 Keeping your car battery clean can help get things moving when your car won't start and battery flow is weak.
 Staying on top of your battery’s charge is crucial to avoid getting stranded.
-Stop by your nearest Firestone Complete Auto Care for a free battery test at your convenience!
-Our technicians will let you know just how much “life” is left in your battery so you can hit the road with peace of mind – and a new battery, if necessary!
+Stop by your nearest Firestone Complete Auto Care for a battery test at your convenience!
+Our technicians will let you know just how much “life” is left in your battery, so you can hit the road with peace of mind – and a new battery, if necessary!